Human brains are overwhelmed by facts, figures and endless information. It’s no wonder that most people have problems remembering things.

 I’ve talked a lot about information, but of course a major memory stress for many of us is remembering important birthdays, events and meetings.
 A paper calendar can certainly help with this, but it can be lost, damaged or left behind.

-Fantastical Calendar is an app and website that you can access from your smartphone, computer or tablet.
-Just like a paper calendar, you can write down important dates for the coming week, month, year, etc. However, Fantastical Calendar is way more powerful than its paper equivalent.
+Google Calendar is an app and website that you can access from your smartphone, computer or tablet.
+Just like a paper calendar, you can write down important dates for the coming week, month, year, etc. However, Google Calendar is way more powerful than its paper equivalent.
 You can use it to set reminders and alarms for important things, as well as setting up recurring events.

 Make Using the Pocket Brain Become Your Second Nature